 4. AEM OSGi and Servlets development:

-An AEM developer is required to know about OSGi framework, annotations, and the general life-cycle of OSGi component.
+An AEM developer is required to know about OSGi framework, annotations, and the general life-cycle of the OSGi component.
 He/she may also need to use an OSGi Service instead of just stating it as an OSGi component.
 Most of this knowledge comes from general Java development and also from the know-how of request/response lifecycle.

 5. AEM DevOps and Production Support:

 An AEM developer will still be on holder even after the actual development is concluded.
-With the advent of CI/CD systems as like Jenkins, the code can move to any of the environments (ranging from Dev, Staging, Pre-Prod, and UAT).
+With the advent of CI/CD systems like Jenkins, the code can move to any of the environments (ranging from Dev, Staging, Pre-Prod, and UAT).
 Usually, the production movements would be done manually to ensure all the processes are done by following a checklist.
 There can be tasks like technical troubleshooting, content entry and the like that relates to AEM as such.

 In this article, we have explored in detail about every major concept of AEM.
 AEM is an absolute way for the marketers to build value and also at the same time maintain the personal touch.
 AEM can be mentioned as the most sophisticated out of the box solution that is available for the marketing strategists who can leverage the features to complete marketing strategy implementation in the shortest time possible.
 We have discussed a great deal related to the AEM architecture for better understanding.